What is Employee Turnover

 IM Flash is a joint venture formed in 2006 by Intel and Micron that manufactures the most technologically advanced flash memory in the world.
 They are recognized as one of the anchor companies in the fast-growing high-tech industry along the Wasatch Mountains in Utah, better known as the “Silicon Slopes.”
 The company employs over 1,700 people, mostly engineers and technicians, in a highly competitive industry.

 To maintain growth and achieve revenue goals, IM Flash is focused on recruiting and retaining top engineers and technicians in its fabrication department.
 These highly-skilled and experienced workers are the backbone in the production of the flash memory chips that are found in most of the digital devices we use every day, such as cell phones, tablets, and laptops.
 The employee turnover rate at IM Flash hovered around 10 percent annually, already lower than the industry average of 13 percent.
-Company executives knew they could do better but didn’t have clear data on where to start.
+Company executives knew they could do better with their employee turnover, but they didn’t have clear data on where to start.
 They needed a better understanding of what would attract, retain, and engage their workforce.

 Partnering with DecisionWise

 IM Flash decided to partner with DecisionWise to conduct an Employee Value Proposition (EVP) study.
 This project was intended to provide clarity around the value proposition the company offered that was most important to employees in different demographic groups.
 The company could then make changes to attract and retain the best talent.
 IM Flash implemented the recommended changes over a one-year period.
 During the following two years, turnover steadily decreased to an average of five percent, down from the previous average of 10 percent.
 Not only did turnover decrease, but the company culture improved, with employees iterating on the next survey how much they appreciated the new changes.
+If your organization wants to improve their employee turnover and retention, contact DecisionWise today!